ga4gh/data-security/DSIP/DSIP_v4.0.md

 standards safely, and to enforce the *Policy* defined for the GA4GH ecosystem.

-Thus, the *Data Security Infrastructure Policy* is defined to meet the following five control objectives that respond to the risks identified in the above sub-section.
+Thus, the *Data Security Infrastructure Policy* is defined to meet the following six control objectives that respond to the risks identified in the above sub-section.

 -   *Control Objective 1*: Implement technology safeguards to minimize the risk of unauthorized access, use, or disclosure of confidential and private data.